hanatos/vkdt/doc/colourmanagement.md

 ## installation
-you need to profile your display, apply the TRC with dispwin, and supply the matrix to ``vkdt``.
+you need to profile your display, apply the TRC with dispwin, and supply the matrix to ``vkdt``. the latter is currently done by running the script ``bin/read-icc.py`` which will generate a ``display.profile`` file containing the extracted gamma and colour matrix. if this is found in the bin directory during run time, ``vkdt`` will pick it up and load it to the gpu.

-*TODO: and i have no good plan how to do this without bloat. probably will supply a python script to convert icc to include file/text file for runtime reading.*
-``bin/read-icc.py``

 ## gui
 all gui colours need to be given in rec2020 tristimulus values.